skip-to-content-text

 Can You Tell Melanoma Facts From Myths? | UPMC Italy

-1. Melanoma is the least dangerous type of skin cancer.
+1. Melanoma is the most dangerous type of skin cancer.
 True or False?

 Of all skin cancer types, melanoma is the most aggressive and deadly.
 If overlooked, melanoma can spread — or metastasize — quickly.
 And while it accounts for only 1 percent of all cancers, melanoma claims 10,000 lives each year — the most of any type of skin cancer.